Kevin Roy betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Kevin Roy of the United States watches his shot from the seventh tee during the first round of The RSM Classic 2025 at Sea Island Resort Plantation Course on November 20, 2025 in St Simons Island, Georgia.
+(Mike Mulholland/Getty Images)

-Kevin Roy finished tied for 45th at seven-under in his most recent appearance at this tournament.
+Kevin Roy finished tied for 45th at seven-under in his most recent appearance at this tournament in 2025.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon his last showing in the 2026 Sony Open in Hawaii.
+15-18 with hopes of improving upon that performance in the 2026 Sony Open in Hawaii.

 Roy's recent history at the Sony Open in Hawaii